 - Family therapy program

 If you’re an alcoholic, the best choice is to seek professional support right away.
 At Santé Center for Healing in Argyle, Texas, you can get custom help and treatment for your addiction.
-Call 866.238.3154 to begin breaking free from the bonds of alcohol addiction.
+Call us at 866.238.3154 to begin breaking free from the bonds of alcohol addiction.